johnridesabike/coronate/CHANGLOG.md

 - Each individual bye can have a custom point value: full, half, or zero.
 (This is controlled by changing who won the round.)
 - The default bye value can be set to full, half, or zero.
-- The tournmanet pairing screen allows pre-selecting the winner of each match.
+- The tournament pairing screen allows pre-selecting the winner of each match.
 - Added a link to this changelog with the version information.

 ## 1.4.0